juliankoh6/BigDataModel/README/Big Data Model Dashboard readme.txt

 Calculates and ranks customers based on their projected lifetime value.

 Upsell Prediction:
-Identifies customers likely to purchase higher-value products using a Random Forest Classifier.
+Identifies top products to upsell to selected client

 Cross-Sell Prediction:

-Recommends products to customers using a collaborative filtering approach (SVD).
+Recommends products for cross selling to customer using FPGrowth

 Setup Instructions
 1. Ensure the following libraries are installed: pandas numpy